Trump’s sudden reversal on student visas will be felt in Silicon Valley – TechCrunch

 One option for schools is going to the hybrid model route where some classes are taught live and others are taught online.
 Harvard, for example, said it will bring up to only 40% of undergraduates to campus this fall.
 Universities that go virtual may struggle to justify their traditionally exorbitant tuition fees.

-The rule change touches on a nerve that has been agitated throughout the pandemic: how remote education shapes what we can learn, and more importantly, who can have the opportunity to learn.
+The rule change touches on a nerve that has been agitated throughout the pandemic: how remote education shapes what we can learn, and, more importantly, who can have the opportunity to learn.
 Some have noted that a remote shift might harshly impact international students who have spotty connections in other countries.
 Others say that higher education’s appeal in the U.S. is largely the network it provides.

 In Carrillo’s case, there was no opportunity to study astronomy in the Philippines.
 She had to come to the U.S. if she wanted to pursue her dream career path.